Table of Contents

 Configure an Output

-You can configure Telegraf to output data to a variety of sources, like Kafka, Graphite, InfluxDB, Prometheus, SQL, NoSQL, and more.
+You can configure Telegraf to output data to various sources, such as Kafka, Graphite, InfluxDB, Prometheus, SQL, NoSQL, and more.

 A Hosted Graphite account will provide the data source, offer an alerting feature, and include Hosted Grafana as a visualization tool.